 This article on cheap stocks was written by Evan Bleker.
 Evan is a small investor employing Graham's highest performing value investing strategy, net net stocks.
 In 2014, Warren Buffett explained that the net nets he bought in the 1960s helped him achieve the highest returns of his career.
 Evan has used lessons from Warren Buffett, Benjamin Graham, plus other top investors and academic studies to select stocks for his own portfolio and make those stock available on Net Net Hunter’s VIP Newsletter.
-Fun fact: He also sometimes writes about kids electric dirt bikes.
+Fun fact: He also sometimes writes about home renovations.
 Get full access to our VIP Newsletter right now, for FREE.
 Click Here.
 Article image (Creative Commons) by schizoform, edited by Net Net Hunter.
 Article updated March 19th, 2020.

 Will cheap stocks make you rich, or destroy your portfolio?

 There's a sure bet in the stock market that almost nobody plays which will virtually guarantee large investment returns.

 There's another bet, however, that's sure to devastate your portfolio the longer you keep making it.
 Ironically, this fool's game is far more popular with the public.

 Both bets fall under the general strategy of buying "cheap stocks" but, which you choose will have an enormous impact on your long term results.

 Do You Really Know What Cheap Stocks Are?